decorator-factory/typing-tips/docs/tutorial/3-generic-functions/index.md

 The type checker needs to figure that out on its own in a process called "constraint solving".
-Essentially, it needs to find a suitable value for `T` (in the `filter_none` example) such that this would match:
+Essentially, it needs to find a suitable value for `T` (in the `filter_none` example) such that this would type-check:
 ```py
 type T = ???